Cruz Hewitt: Professional career

+2023-2024: Pro beginnings

 Hewitt entered his first professional tournament at 14 years of age in September 2023 when he gained direct entry into the qualifying draw of an ITF M25 tournament in Darwin.
 He claimed third-set tiebreaker victories in his first two qualifying matches but was defeated in straight sets in the final round of qualifying.

 Hewitt continued to enter and unsuccessfully qualify for professional ITF tournaments over the next 12 months before receiving a wildcard entry into the main draw of an Indonesian ITF M15 event in Bali in August 2024.
 Here, he claimed his first professional main draw win—against Thijmen Loof 6–4, 6–4—at the age of 15.

+2025: Grand Slam qualifying debut

-Hewitt began his 2025 season at the Canberra International after receiving a wildcard entry into the qualifying draw.
+Hewitt began his season at the 2025 Canberra International after receiving a wildcard entry into the qualifying draw.
 He lost in straight sets to Brandon Holt in the first qualifying round.
-He made his senior Grand Slam debut at the 2025 Australian Open after being granted a wildcard into the qualifying draw.
-He lost in the first qualifying round in straight sets to Nikoloz Basilashvili.
+As is customary each year, Tennis Australia often awards several senior Australian Open qualifying wildcards to its top ranked juniors and as second highest ranked Australian junior male at the beginning of the 2025 season, Hewitt was awarded a qualifying wildcard into the 2025 Australian Open where he made his senior Grand Slam debut.
+He lost in the first qualifying round in straight sets to former top 20 player Nikoloz Basilashvili.

-In November 2025, he played doubles with his father Lleyton, that briefly came out of retirement, at the 2025 NSW Sydney Open, Australia, where they got a wildcard and reached quarterfinals.
+In November, he played doubles with his father Lleyton at the 2025 NSW Sydney Open, Australia, where they got a wildcard and reached the quarterfinals.
 In the quarterfinals they were defeated in straight sets by fellow Australians Calum Puttergill and Dane Sweeny.
+The pair also entered the Playford Tennis International, but ultimately conceded a walkover; though Cruz played in the singles draw.